 9. To discover history, heritage, and ancient holy sites

 Throughout Sri Lanka, the beautiful landscapes are punctuated with incredible archaeology and heritage sites.
-Buddhist temples are dotted from north to south, many of which date back over two millennia and leave a real tangible sense of the profound influence of Buddhism on Sri Lanka’s culture and people.
+Buddhist temples are dotted from north to south, many of which date back over two millennia and leave a tangible sense of the profound influence of Buddhism on Sri Lanka’s culture and people.

-Some highlights include the white-walled Temple of the Tooth in Kandy – which is home to a sacred relic of the Buddha and is still a major Buddhist pilgrimage site – and the ancient cities of Anuradhapura and Polonnaruwa.
+Some highlights include the white-walled Temple of the Tooth in Kandy – which is home to a sacred relic of the Buddha and is a major Buddhist pilgrimage site – and the ancient cities of Anuradhapura and Polonnaruwa.

 Here, you’ll see colossal stupas (hemispherical structures/domes containing sacred relics), intricate and beautiful stone carvings, and the ruins and remains of royal palaces that recall the opulence and grandeur of Sri Lanka’s early kingdoms.